opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   DBE\_PERF.get\_summary\_statement\(\)

     Description: Displays the status information of the historically-executed statements on each node.
-To query this function, you must have the  **sysadmin**  or  **monitoradmin**  permission.
+To query this function, you must have the  **sysadmin**  and  **monitor admin**  permissions.

     Return type: record